CardiacAtlasProject/lv-ortho-modes/README.md

 ## LS         -4.4e-15   -1.1e-15 3.1e-14 -5.0e-15 -2.4e-14  1.0e+00
 ```

-## Modes of shape variation
+## Remodelling components of shape variation

-A *mode of shape variation* is a visualization of a shape that is generated from a model by using only one mode.
-If there are K modes, the i-th mode of shape variation is given by: x = mean_shape + lambda_i \* B_i, where *B_i* is the i-th column of the mode matrix and *lambda_i* is a constant.
+A *remodellign component of shape variation* is a visualization of a shape that is generated from a model by using only one component.
+If there are K components, the i-th mode of shape variation is given by: x = mean_shape + lambda_i \* B_i, where *B_i* is the i-th column of the component matrix and *lambda_i* is a constant.
 The value of *lambda_i* is usually computed from the distribution of i-th scores.

 For example, if we want to visualize the Tukey's five number summaries (minimum, lower-hinge, median, upper-hinge, and maximum) from the Ejection Fraction (EF) mode, then